Loop coproduct in Morse and Floer homology: Abstract

 \section{Abstract}

-By a well-known theorem first proved by Viterbo, the Floer homology of the cotangent bundle of a closed manifold is isomorphic to the homology of its loop space.
-We prove that, when restricted to {\em positive} Floer homology resp.~loop space homology relative to the constant loops, this isomorphism intertwines various constructions of secondary pair-of-pants coproducts with the loop homology coproduct.
+By a well-known theorem of Viterbo, the symplectic homology of the cotangent bundle of a closed manifold is isomorphic to the homology of its loop space.
+In this paper we extend the scope of this isomorphism in several directions.
+First, we give a direct definition of {\em Rabinowitz loop homology} in terms of Morse theory on the loop space and prove that its product agrees with the pair-of-pants product on Rabinowitz Floer homology.
 The proof uses compactified moduli spaces of punctured annuli.
-We extend this result to {\em reduced} Floer resp.~loop homology (essentially homology relative to a point), and we show that on reduced loop homology the loop product and coproduct satisfy Sullivan's relation.
+Second, we prove that, when restricted to {\em positive} Floer homology, resp.~loop space homology relative to the constant loops, the Viterbo isomorphism intertwines various constructions of secondary pair-of-pants coproducts with the loop homology coproduct.
+Third, we introduce {\em reduced loop homology}, which is a common domain of definition for a canonical reduction of the loop product and for extensions of the loop homology coproduct which together define the structure of a commutative cocommutative unital infinitesimal anti-symmetric bialgebra.
 Along the way, we show that the Abbondandolo-Schwarz quasi-isomorphism going from the Floer complex of quadratic Hamiltonians to the Morse complex of the energy functional can be turned into a filtered chain isomorphism by using linear Hamiltonians and the square root of the energy functional.